FAIR BOOK

 18.

-Celebrating the Bounty of Grey County SPECIAL - Page of exhibitor's handwriting mounted on cardstock.
-Page may be embellished.
-"O' Canada".
+"Where Tradition Meets Tomorrow" SPECIAL - Page of exhibitor's handwriting mounted on cardstock.
+"Your prize winning recipe" - page may be embellished.

 Class 19